Hali1439/python-generators-0x00/python-generators-0x00/README.md

 - **Database Initialization**: Automates setup of a MySQL database (`ALX_prodev`) and a `user_data` table with a clear schema.
 - **CSV Data Seeding**: Seeds the database from a `user_data.csv` file, ensuring idempotency and integrity.
-- **Generator Patterns**: Lays the groundwork for streaming database rows using Python generators, enabling memory-efficient data processing.
+- **Generator Patterns**: Implements streaming, batch, and paginated access to SQL data using Python generators for memory efficiency.
+- **Batch Processing**: Processes user data in configurable batches for scalable workflows.
+- **Lazy Pagination**: Simulates paginated access, loading each page only when needed.
+- **Memory-Efficient Aggregation**: Computes aggregates (such as average age) without loading the full dataset into memory.
 - **Extensible Design**: Functions are modular, type-annotated, and ready for extension with error handling, logging, and configuration.

 ---